-See e.g. Article 27 of the Vienna Convention on the Law of Treaties, 23 May 1969, 1155 U.N.T.S.
+25 See, e.g., Vienna Convention on the Law of Treaties Art.
+27, 23 May 1969, 1155 U.N.T.S.
 331 ('A party may not invoke the provisions of its internal law as justification for its failure to perform a treaty.
 This rule is without prejudice to article 46.').

-Under Article III of the International Law Commission's Draft Articles on Responsibility of States for Internationally Wrongful Acts, '[t]he characterization of an act of a State as internationally wrongful is governed by international law.
-Such characterization is not affected by the characterization of the same act as lawful by internal law.
+26 Under Art.
+III of the International Law Commission's Draft Articles on Responsibility of States for Internationally Wrongful Acts, '[t]he characterization of an act of a State as internationally wrongful is governed by international law.
+Such characterization is not affected by the characterization of the same act as lawful by internal law?
 Report of the International Law Commission to the General Assembly, 56 U.N.
 GAOR Supp.
 (No. 10) at 1, U.N.
 Doc.
-A/56/10 (2001), hereinafter 'ILC Report'; see also Restatement (Third) of the Foreign Relations Law of the United States § 111 cmt. a (1987) ('failure of the United States to carry out an obligation [of international law] on the ground of its unconstitutionality will not relieve the United States of responsibility under international law').
+A/56/10 (2001) [hereinafter ILC Report].
+See also Restatement (Third) of the Foreign Relations Law of the United States § 111 cmt. a (1987).

-These defences relate both to procedural fairness (invalid arbitration agreement, lack of opportunity to present one's case, arbitrator excess of jurisdiction, and irregular composition of the arbitral tribunal) and to the forum's public policy.
+27 These defences relate both to procedural fairness (invalid arbitration agreement, lack of opportunity to present one's case, arbitrator excess of jurisdiction, and irregular composition of the arbitral tribunal) and to the forum's public policy.
 Different considerations may obtain in respect to awards rendered in the United States, even when the New York Convention applies because the dispute implicates international commerce or involves foreign parties and is thus considered 'non domestic'.
-See Yusuf Ahmed Alghanim &

-Sons v.
-Toys 'R' Us, Inc., 126 F.3d 15, 23 (2d Cir.
+See Yusuf Ahmed Alghanim & Sons v.
+Toys R' Us, Inc., 126 F.3d 15, 23 (2d Cir.
 1997).
 With respect to awards not covered by the New York Convention, other standards would apply.
-See e.g. International Bechtel Co. v.
-Department of Civil Aviation of Dubai, 360 F. Supp.
-2d 136 at 137-38 (D.D.C.
-2005), denying enforcement to an award rendered in Dubai, before the United Arab Emirates became a party to the New York Convention.
+See, e.g., Int'l Bechtel Co. v.
+Dep't of Civil Aviation of Dubai, 360 F. Supp.
+2d 136, 137-38 (D.D.C.
+2005).

-See A.J. van den Berg, The New York Arbitration Convention of 1958: Towards a Uniform Judicial Interpretation (Deventer: Kluwer, 1981), hereinafter 'Van den Berg', at 236-41.
+28 See Albert Jan van den Berg, The New York Arbitration Convention of 1958, 236-41 (1981).
+Hereinafter, 'Van den Berg'.